remy-abergel/gammainc/README.md

   This work was done at [Université Paris Cité](https://u-paris.fr/), [Laboratoire MAP5 (CNRS UMR 8145)](https://map5.mi.parisdescartes.fr/), 45 rue des Saints-Pères 75270 Paris Cedex 06, FRANCE.

-If you use, adapt or improve the code, we would love to hear about it!
+  If you have any comments, questions, or suggestions regarding NFFT, don't hesitate to email at

   [Remy.Abergel@parisdescartes.fr](mailto:Remy.Abergel@parisdescartes.fr) <br>
   [Lionel.Moisan@parisdescartes.fr](mailto:Lionel.Moisan@parisdescartes.fr)

+  Also, if you find this code useful, we would be delighted to now about what application you are using it for.

   Rémy Abergel & Lionel Moisan.